Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Introduction

-Deep generative models have shown remarkable results in a wide range of settings, from generating synthetic images \cite{Karras2017-at} and natural language texts \cite{Yu2016-vf}, to the applications in biomedicine, including the design of DNA sequences \cite{Killoran2017-ql}, and aging research\cite{Zhavoronkov2019}.
-One important field of application for deep generative models lies in the inverse design of organic molecules \cite{Sanchez-Lengeling2018-xe}: for a given functionality (solubility, ease of synthesis, toxicity or presence of particular molecular fragments, etc.) we wish to find the perfect molecule that meets these requirements.
-The inverse design uses optimization, sampling, and search methods to navigate the manifold of the functionality of chemical space.
-A deep generative model fits these requirements since it learns the manifold of desired functionality and allows to map this functionality back to the chemical space.
+Over the last few years, advances in machine learning, and especially in deep learning, have driven the design of new computational systems for modeling increasingly complex phenomena.
+One approach that has been proven fruitful for modeling molecular data is deep generative models.
+Deep generative models have found applications in a wide range of settings, from generating synthetic images \citep{Karras2017-at} and natural language texts \citep{Yu2016-vf}, to the applications in biomedicine, including the design of DNA sequences \citep{Killoran2017-ql}, and aging research \citep{Zhavoronkov2019}.
+One important field of application for deep generative models lies in the inverse design of drug compounds \citep{Sanchez-Lengeling2018-xe} for a given functionality (solubility, ease of synthesis, toxicity).
+Deep learning also found other applications in biomedicine \citep{Ching2018, Mamoshina2016}, including target identification \citep{dnn_target2018}, antibacterial drug discovery \citep{ivanenkov2019identification}, and drug repurposing \citep{vanhaelen2017design, Aliper16}.

-Part of the success of deep learning in different fields has been driven by ever-growing publicly available datasets and standard benchmark sets.
-These sets serve as a common measuring stick for newly developed models and optimization strategies; for example, when the field of computer vision had more or less worked the classical MNIST dataset of handwritten digits into the ground \cite{LeCun_undated-ra}, larger and more complex datasets such as ImageNet \cite{Deng2009-xb} immediately took its place.
+Part of the success of deep learning in different fields has been driven by ever-growing availability of large datasets and standard benchmark sets.
+These sets serve as a common measuring stick for newly developed models and optimization strategies \citep{lecun1998gradient, Deng2009-xb}.
+In the context of organic molecules, MoleculeNet \citep{Wu2018-mr} was introduced as a standardized benchmark suite for regression and classification tasks. \citet{brown2019guacamol} proposed to evaluate generative models on goal-oriented and distribution learning tasks with a focus on the former.
+We focus on standardizing metrics and data for the distribution learning problem that we introduce below.

-In the context of organic molecules, MoleculeNet \cite{Wu2018-mr} was introduced as a standardized benchmark suite for discriminative tasks such as regression and classification, but at present, there is no counterpart for generative models and generation tasks.
-We attribute this due to two main reasons: 1) lack of a common benchmark set and 2) lack of metrics.
-Both reasons are hard to tackle since any given molecular application will depend highly on the context.
-The molecules used for organic redox flow batteries will differ quite significantly from molecules for Malaria transmission blocking.
-Even for a common dataset, the desired qualities might differ greatly.
-For drug molecules, we sometimes seek a diverse set of molecules to avoid an already patented chemical space, but it can also be advantageous to find molecules that are quite similar in functionality and structure to a patented molecule while being different enough.